mrsimoes/hlnsync/README.md

 ### Release Notes

 - v0.9.0: Name change to hlnsync from lnsync.
+New --nohashing option.
 Use vignette module for thumbnailing on freedesktop.
-Fix cmp result code bug.
-Other minor improvements and bug fixes.
+Minor improvements and bug fixes.
 - v0.8.6: Show size in search command results.
 Add BasenameHasher.
 Drop dependency on psutil, use lsblk.
 Bug fixes.
 Improve documentation.
 - v0.8.5: New `onmorethanone` search command.
 Small fixes.
 - v0.8.4: Performance improvements on find commamnds.
 Bug fixes.
 Allow multiple arguments to `--dbrootmount`.